You can create a custom feed using a .csv or STIX formatted feed data file in RSA NetWitness Platform.

 - Click Reset to clear the data in the wizard.

-- Click Next to display the next form (if not viewing the last form).
+- Click Next to display the next dialog (if not viewing the last form).

-- Click Prev to display the previous form (if not viewing the first form).
+- Click Prev to display the previous dialog (if not viewing the first form)

 - Review the feed information, and if correct, click Finish.